Atlas200dk/sample-handposeRCcar/README.md

 -   [Arduino UNO](https://www.amazon.ca/Elegoo-Board-ATmega328P-ATMEGA16U2-Arduino/dp/B01EWOE0UU/ref=sr_1_3?keywords=Arduino+Uno&qid=1588817396&sr=8-3) (optional based on deployment method)
 -   General project components of choice: breadboards, soldering kit, resistors, jumper wires, etc

 Note that the Elegoo Smart Robot Car Kit comes with components including an Arduino UNO and a Bluetooth module.
-The Bluetooth module can vary, so it may be simpler to get 2 HC-05 modules and use those.
+The Bluetooth module can vary, so it may be simpler to get 2 HC-05 modules and use those. <br />

 ### Assembly parts
 Before deploying the project: